UCLA-IRL/NAC-ABE/README.md

 ```
 // bash
-// in the root directory of ndn-abac
+// in the root directory of NAC-ABE
 ./waf configure --with-tests

 // test abe support (encryption decryption)